Your family income estimate

 We’ll ask you to update your family income estimate before the start of each financial year.
 You can also update your estimate any time during the financial year if your circumstances change.

-To get your full entitlement, you must confirm your family income by 30 June of the following financial year.
-Read more about confirming your income.
+You must confirm your family income by 30 June of the following financial year.
+Read about time limits if you get: